Ma-Pe-Ma/Betting-Competition/ReadMe.md

 ### Translation

 Currently only English and Hungarian languages are provided.
-To translate the app just simply copy one of the language folders from template and translate manually the html resources files.
+To translate the app just simply copy one of the language folders from template and translate manually the html resource files.
 (Also check out the common subfolder in the templates folder!)

 ## Developer notes

 I'm really bad at frontend so I used an existing template.
 The parts which I designed are quite ugly.
 Deriving from this mobile view is not supported.

+The language system should be rewritten as the templating capabilites are not utilized properly, the whole html templates are copied instead of passing the proper translation strings into the templates.

 ## TO-DO
 * New language system (flaskbabel?)